martinchernyavskiy/Notes/CS/Hardware/ECE 252/Abstraction Layers.md

 ## Key theme:
+?
 - Transition between abstraction layers, starting at the top and traverse to the bottom.
 - Compiler itself a program is the one that converts program to sequences of binary values, representing single small step to be executed by the processor.
 It is a program that runs on the processor itself and is designed based on the ISA
-- Hardware description language (HDL) is used to describe the hardware and extensive simulation tools are used to test hardware before moving to the devices lay
+- Hardware description language (HDL) is used to describe the hardware and extensive simulation tools are used to test hardware before moving to the devices layer.
+- The transformation to the device level is done with complex computer-aided design software tools, implementing processors with billions or more transistors.
+- These tools have enormous computational and memory requirements that manufactures use dedicated server farms
 - ![[Pasted image 20250618115613.png]]